editorconfig-checker/editorconfig-checker.php/README.md

 ## Additional Notes

 I use semantic versioning so every breaking change will result in the increase of the major version.

-Please be aware that this is still experimental.

 If you encounter any bugs or anything else please open an issue with as many details as possible.